dorianbenitez/project_10/business_mapper/README.md

     2. serve --listen 3000      // Initiates a server that runs on localhost:3000

-  Now that we have a local server running pointed to the "main.js" file in the "Business_Mapper" --> "div" directory, we can build our app.
-Once again, open Visual Studio and open a new Developer Command Prompt by clicking on the same "main.js" file in Business_Mapper and run the command "yarn build".
+  Now that we have a local server running pointed to the "main.js" file in the "Business_Mapper" --> "div" directory, we can now build our app.
+Once again, open Visual Studio and open a new Developer Command Prompt by clicking on the same "main.js" file that the server is running in, and run the command "yarn build".

   After a successful build, we can open a web broswer app (i.e. Google Chrome, Firefox, etc.) and visit the "localhost:3000" URL.
+  If our build is functional, we should see the Perspecta app homepage.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.